 He has been at The Post for more than eight years, moving from Mobile Design Director to Director of Digital Products and Design to his current role.
 He has also worked at Gannett and the Indianapolis Star.

-He lives in Northeast D.C. with his wife, Cas, the social media manager for the Truth Initiative Foundation, and their two Labrador retrievers, Walt and Porter.
+He lives in Northeast D.C. with his wife, Cas, the social media manager for the Truth Initiative Foundation, and their black Labrador retriever, Walt.